CU-DBMI-Peds/phoenix/README.md

 ## SQL

-Read [The Phoenix Sepsis Criteria in SQL](https://cu-dbmi-peds.github.io/phoenix/articles/sql.html) article for details and examples of implimenting the scoring rubrics in SQL.
+Read [The Phoenix Sepsis Criteria in SQL](https://cu-dbmi-peds.github.io/phoenix/articles/sql.html) article for details and examples of implementing the scoring rubrics in SQL.
 These examples are done in SQLite but will be easily translated into other SQL dialects.